ruby-concurrency/concurrent-ruby/md/promise.md

 Promises have three possible states: *pending*, *rejected*, and *fulfilled*.
 When a promise is created it is set to *pending* and will remain in that state until processing is complete.
-A completed promise is either *rejected*, indicating that an exception was thrown during processing, or *fulfilled*, indicating succedd.
+A completed promise is either *rejected*, indicating that an exception was thrown during processing, or *fulfilled*, indicating it succeeded.
 If a promise is *fulfilled* its `value` will be updated to reflect the result of the operation.
 If *rejected* the `reason` will be updated with a reference to the thrown exception.
 The predicate methods `pending?`, `rejected`, and `fulfilled?` can be called at any time to obtain the state of the promise, as can the `state` method, which returns a symbol.